tejindermatharu/RPS/README.md

 With more time I would have:

-- Create a more comprehensive test suite.
+- Create a more comprehensive unit test suite.
 Have added a few tests just to illustrate.
-- Added the totals section (i.e. total losses and wins)
+- Added the totals section (i.e. total losses and wins).
-- More attentions to the animation transitions.
+- More attention to the animation transitions.
+- Fixing up Slight flicker when first starting a game.
 - More attention to the text fonts, that might not be as per spec.
 - More attention to exact pixel positioning and lengths/sizes as per spec.
+- Clean up some warnings.

+Design considerations

+- Did not feel the need to use Redux or Context Api on a project this small...have kept prop drilling to a minimum.